haroldtreen/haroldtreen.github.io/_posts/2016-10-15-recurse-center-week-3.md

 #### **I questioned the value of my offers.**

 A sticky trap I fall into is self-doubt when my expectations of others don't line up with how things play out in real life.
 I actually have had only positive interactions with people in person.
-Yet when I was extending offers for events/activities, their was less enthusiasm then expected.
+Yet when I was extending offers for events/activities, there was less enthusiasm than expected.

 I started wondering if my offers had value.
 Or whether the quality of these interactions were as good as I thought.